-SPSS Assignments (10%): The psychology department requires 402 students to be introduced to at least four statistical procedures using SPSS (Statistical Package for the Social Sciences).
-There will be a total of four online assignments with a total of four points possible for each assignment.
+SPSS Assignments (15%): The psychology department requires 402 students to be introduced to at least four statistical procedures using SPSS (Statistical Package for the Social Sciences).
+There will be a total of four assignments with a total of five points possible for each assignment.
 The assignments will provide a basic introduction to SPSS.
-You are expected to work independently and to complete and submit assignments online (use links provided on Canvas).
-I go over each assignment in detail in video tutorials that accompany each assignment.
+You are expected to work independently and to submit assignments online (use links provided on Canvas).
+I will go over each assignment in detail one week prior to each due date.
 Evaluation: For more details on this assignment and how work will be evaluated, please thoroughly and carefully review the "SPSS Assignments" materials provided in "Modules" in our Canvas space.